AdaCore/git-hooks/README.md

   But to enable combined style-checking, set this config option to `true`.

+* **`hooks.commit-extra-check`**:

+  If defined, this is the name of a script to be called during the validation phase of a reference update.
+The purpose of this script is to provide support for customized validation rules.

+  The script is called once for each new commit of each reference being updated, and takes two parameters:
+  - The name of the reference being updated;
+  - The SHA1 of the commit.

+  Additionally, the following information about the commit is passed to the script via standard input as a JSON dictionary, with the following information (key/value pairs):
+  - `"rev"`: The commit's revision (SHA1);
+  - `"ref_name"`: The name of the reference being updated;
+  - `"ref_kind"`: The kind of **reference** we are updating; either:
+    - `"branch"`: A branch;
+    - `"notes"`: A Git Notes branch;
+    - `"tag"`: A tag.
+Note that annotated tags can be distiguished from lightweight tags by checking the `"object_type"` (`"tag"` for annotated tags, and `"commit"` for lightweight tags).
+      :warning: Note also that this `"ref_kind"` can be misleading:
+      The commit being given is **not** some kind of tag, as the value may suggest, but rather an actual commit (like a commit from a branch) which hasn't been pushed yet.
+We are therefore called in a very similar situation to a branch update, asked to validate new commits.
+Projects may elect to reject these on the basis that this is unusual, and might indicate the user made an error somewhere.
+  - `"object_type"`: The commit's object type (see `git cat-file -t`);
+  - `"author_name"`: The name of the author of the commit;
+  - `"author_email"`: The email address of the author of the commit;
+  - `"subject"`: The commit's subject;
+  - `"body"`: The commit's raw body (unwrapped subject and body);

+  The script should return 0 if the update is accepted, or nonzero if the update is rejected.

+  The script's output is always redirected to the user (stdout and stderr, both).
+While this can obviously be used to relay error messages when an update is rejected, some scripts may find it useful in cases where the update is accepted as well.

+  :warning: The current working directory (cwd) when this script gets called is undefined, so it is recommended to provide a full path to that script.

 * **`hooks.commit-url`**:

   If defined, a URL to be provided at the start of every commit email